Blog Post

 Share

-Creating your dream home includes several important steps, with the site investigation and design phase being two of the most important.
+Designing your home starts with two key steps: understanding your site and shaping your ideas into a plan that works.
 This phase lays the foundation for the entire project, giving your vision room to evolve.
 During this time, you can explore different house designs and floor plans to make the best use of space, light, ventilation, and other factors.
 This flexibility allows for adjustments before construction begins.

-Engaging a residential architect early on can significantly influence the outcome.
-They manage your project, coordinate with consultants, and ensure everything meets building codes, Australian Standards, and local council rules—far beyond just creating drawings.
+Engaging a residential architect early on in the process can significantly shape the outcome of your home design.
+They manage your project, coordinate with consultants, and ensure everything meets building codes, Australian Standards, and local council rules, far beyond just creating drawings.

 When you engage a residential architect, you can expect comprehensive guidance throughout every phase of the project.
 Here’s a closer look at what the process typically involves: